heroui-inc/heroui-mcp/CONTRIBUTING.md

-# Contributing to HeroUI React MCP Server
+# Contributing to HeroUI MCP

-Thank you for your interest in contributing to the HeroUI React MCP Server!
+Thank you for your interest in contributing to the HeroUI MCP project!
+This monorepo hosts both `@heroui/react-mcp` and `@heroui/native-mcp` servers.
 This guide will help you get started with development.

 ## 📋 Prerequisites